TheAlchemist75/Online-Banking-System/README.md

 # Project Description

-The Banking System Web application allows you to transfer money between multiple users virtually and see the details of the transactions.
+The Banking System Web application allows you to transfer money between multiple users virtually and view the details of the transactions.

 ## Built with